arthurdamm/hexpy/README.md

-# Pyplot Sandbox of hex grid exploration in Python
+# Pyplot Sandbox for hex grid exploration in Python